mittwald/cli/README.md

     If none is given the Software Name and the given Project will be used.
 The Title can be changed after the installation is finished

-  --version=<value>  Version of the PHP Project to be installed.
+  --version=<value>  Version of PHP Project to be installed.

-    Specify the Version in wich your PHP Project will be installed.
+    Specify the Version in which your PHP Project will be installed.
-    If none is given the PHP Project will be installed in the latest available Version.
+    If none is given the PHP Project will be installed in the latest available version.
 ```

 ## `mw app install shopware5`